nerdfiles/schemas/README.md

 # Schemas

-Javascript library and command-line tool to rock Schemas
+Javascript library and command-line tool to rock Schemas.

 ### work in progress